 Billy big-nuts, billy no-mates or Bilbo Baggins?
 Whatever your jam, travelling solo can be a truly rewarding and life-enriching experience.
 There are, however certain precautions you should take to ensure you stay safe and out of trouble.

 It is always an excellent idea to let a responsible friend or family member know of your plans when you are travelling – this is especially true if you’re wandering off the beaten path or going on a solo adventure.
 By letting someone back home know where you’re going, when you’ll be back and how to contact you; you are dramatically reducing your chances of being stranded without help.
 If someone knows your whereabouts and details of your trip, they will be able to better help you if you end up in a sticky situation.

 It’s essential that you familiarise yourself with the area so that you are prepared for various eventualities before you enter the wild.
-This includes creating a 3D image in your mind of the map (a really useful skill to learn) as well as keeping a close eye the weather.
+This includes creating a 3D image in your mind of the map (a really useful skill to learn) as well as keeping a close eye on the weather.
 You will essentially become an amateur meteorologist.
-Know what flora and fauna are present in the area too, both from a safety awareness perspective, but also for your own fun and interest.
+Know what flora and fauna are present in the area too.
+Both from a safety awareness perspective, but also for your own fun and interest.

 Before you set off into the land of the unknown, it’s a good idea to sort out at least one form of foolproof communication.
 No, your regular mobile does not count (trust me… been there, done that).
 Instead, equip yourself with either a satellite phone or a personal locator beacon (PLB).
 They are a bit of an investment but hey, it’s your safety we’re talking about here!
 Some police stations also rent out PLB’s so that’s a viable option too.

 4. Bring First Aid